mhaidarhanif/rewinds/README.md

 - Check generated Prisma documentation with `nr docs:prisma` (it runs `prisma-docs-generator serve`) then open <http://localhost:5858>
 - Visualize the schema with [Prisma Editor](https://github.com/mohammed-bahumaish/prisma-editor) or [Prismaliser](https://prismaliser.app)
 - Push Prisma schema changes for PlanetScale with `nr prisma:push` (it runs `prisma db push`)
-  - You might notice that with [PlanetScale](https://planetscale.com/docs/tutorials/prisma-quickstart) approach with [Prisma](https://prisma.io/docs/guides/database/using-prisma-with-planetscale), we don't need migration files in our repo, but rather managed in their platform.
+  - Notice that with [PlanetScale](https://planetscale.com/docs/tutorials/prisma-quickstart) approach with [Prisma](https://prisma.io/docs/guides/database/using-prisma-with-planetscale), we don't need migration files in our repo, but rather managed in their platform.

 ### File upload with Uploadcare

-This repo primarily using [Uploadcare](https://uploadcare.com) to host the uploaded images.
-If you want the upload component to run locally, you need to:
+This repo using [Uploadcare](https://uploadcare.com) to primarily upload and host the uploaded images and files.
+If you want the upload component to run, you need to:

 and paste your [Public API key](https://uploadcare.com/docs/start/settings/#keys-public) to `UPLOADCARE_PUBLIC_KEY` env var.